TheLostLambda/quizcrawler/README.md

 * Verify that all of the regex is resonable for borg
 * Clean up multi-line strings (get rid of whitespace after '\n')
 * A nicer interface with colour and ansi terminal features
-* Should games.rs be in core?
-Seperate the game logic and display?
 * Use hashmaps for the flash cards?
 * More functional or OO style?
 * Error handling!
 No more unwrap!
 Move error handling to main.